-- i.
-Vice President of University Affairs

-- ii.
-A member of the Human Resource Office

-- 14. Teaching Awards Selection Committee refers to the committee described as follows:
+- 12. Executive Awards Selection Committee refers to the committee with the following composition.

 - a.
-Mandate: To administer the Frank Knox Award for Excellence in Teaching, Christopher Knapper Award for Excellence in Teaching, and the Undergraduate Research Mentorship Award.
+Mandate: To administer the AMS Staff Award, AMS Letter Award, AMS Volunteer Awards, and AMS Peer Support Award.

 - b.
-Composition of the Committee:

-- i.
-AMS Academic Affairs Manager (Chair)

-- ii.
-Commissioner of External Affairs

-- iii.
-Vice-President of University Affairs

-- iv.
-Three (3) voting members of the AMS Assembly

-- c.
-In the event of a vacancy or conflict of interest, substitutions will occur in the order outlined below:

-- i.
-Commissioner of Campus Affairs

-- ii.
-Commissioner of Environmental Sustainability

-- 15. Civic Responsibility Award Committee refers to the committee described as follows:

-- a.
-Mandate: To administer the Civic Responsibility Award.

-- b.
 Composition:

 - i.
-Government Affairs Manager (Chair)
+Commissioner of Campus Affairs (Chair)

 - ii.
-Commissioner of External Affairs
+President

 - iii.
-Vice-President of University Affairs
+A representative from the Peer Support Centre appointed by the Vice President (Operations), normally the Head Manager.

 - iv.
 Three (3) voting members of Assembly

-- v.
-A Community Member from the Sydenham Distract Association nominated by the SDA.

-- c.
-In the event of a vacancy or conflict of interest, substitutions for AMS employees will occur in the order outlined below:

-- i.
-Commissioner of Campus Affairs

-- ii.
-Commissioner of Environmental Sustainability

-- 16. Club Awards Selection Committee, refers to the committee described as follows (note: normally, members of Assembly will be the same as those appointed to the Club's Ratification Appeal Ad-Hoc Committee).
+- 13. Teaching Awards Selection Committee refers to the committee described as follows:

 - a.
-Mandate: To administer the New Club of the Year, Event of the Year, and Club of the Year awards.
+Mandate: To administer the Frank Knox Award for Excellence in Teaching, Christopher Knapper Award for Excellence in Teaching, and the Undergraduate Research Mentorship Award.

 - b.
 Composition of the Committee:

 - i.
-Commissioner of Clubs (Chair)
+AMS Academic Affairs Manager (Chair)

 - ii.
-Assistant Commissioner of Clubs
+Commissioner of External Affairs

 - iii.
-Vice-President of University Affairs
+Vice-President of University Affairs - iv.
+Three (3) voting members of the AMS Assembly - c.
+In the event of a vacancy or conflict of interest, substitutions will occur in the order outlined below: - i.
+Commissioner of Campus Affairs - ii.
+Commissioner of Environmental Sustainability - 14.
+Civic Responsibility Award Committee refers to the committee described as follows: - a.
+Mandate: To administer the Civic Responsibility Award. - b.
+Composition: - i.
+Government Affairs Manager (Chair) - ii.
+Commissioner of External Affairs - iii.
+Vice-President of University Affairs - iv.
+The three (3) voting members of Assembly who are appointed to the Committee on External Alignment - v.
+A Community Member from the Sydenham Distract Association nominated by the SDA. - c.
+In the event of a vacancy or conflict of interest, substitutions for AMS employees will occur in the order outlined below: - i.
+Commissioner of Campus Affairs - ii.
+Commissioner of Environmental Sustainability - 15.
+Club Advisory Committee is a Standing Committee of Assembly defined by the Assembly Policy. - 16.
+Equity Award Selection Committee is a committee that consists of the three Assembly Members appointed to the Equity Advisory Committee, a Standing Committee defined by the Assembly Policy; and other persons as described by Part E of this policy. - 17.
+Sustainability Advisory Committee refers to the Standing Committee of Assembly which is defined by the Assembly Policy.